 Your restaurant menu should offer different dishes that will leave a big impression on your customers.
 It should contain a balance of dishes exclusive to your restaurant and old favorites fitted to match the theme of your restaurant.
 Be smart enough to create a dish that you can take breath taking photos of with great restaurant photography which will get customers to talk about your restaurant to other people, but don’t forget to leave out the food people are familiar with, as well.

 2.Choose a Good Location

 When you’re running a restaurant, your location could make or break your business.
 You need to be able to provide a location that’s accessible to your target audience.
 Otherwise, you won’t be able to expect a lot of customers to go through your doors.
 Most importantly, be sure to choose a location that fits your allotted budget.
 This includes researching the local utilities rates and using a service like SwitchPal to compare prices.

-Before finalizing on a location, it’s important to do your research first.
-Does your target audience frequent in the area of your choice?
+Before finalizing a location, it’s important to do your research first.
+Does your target audience frequent the area of your choice?
 Are you far enough from your competitors?
 Is there a ghost kitchen near me?
-As much as possible, go closer to your target market and make sure to provide them with great food and service that will keep them coming back for more.
+As much as possible, get closer to your target market and make sure to provide them with great food and service that will keep them coming back for more.